Monday, December 31, 2012

 Exceptions exist, of course.
 Kage had a dense plot that required careful translation and editing, as well as beautiful visuals that needed first-class encoding.
 The great Tezuka Osamu's ventures into h-anime (Cleopatra and Sen'ya Ichiya Monogatari) haven't received the translations they deserve, although excellent encodes are available.
 But today's h-animes are interchangeable and disposable.

 As with mainstream anime, h-anime has its orphans.
 Some of these are shows that were only partially licensed in the US, such as Beast City, Kiniraru Kimochi, Lunatic Night, and The Last Kunoichi.
 All of them are missing the concluding episode.
-Izumo and Kodomo no Jikan (the h-animes, not the TV shows) are fansubs, but they too were abandoned one episode short of competion.
+Izumo and Kodomo no Jikan (the h-animes, not the TV shows) are fansubs, but they too were abandoned one episode short of completion.
 There are undoubtedly others.

 So here's another example of the technology and finances of the Interwebs interacting with the fansub community to alter what shows are subtitled and how.
 Whether you think the alteration is good or bad is up to you.
 Technology has no inherent intent; how it's used by people provides that.